 Arctostaphylos pungens is great for a bird garden.

-Arctostaphylos pungens's foliage color is green-gray and type is evergreen.
+Foliage of Arctostaphylos pungens has color green-gray and is evergreen.

 Communities for Arctostaphylos pungens:Chaparral, Yellow Pine Forest and Central Oak Woodland.